The information below is specifically for academic units intending to file an H-1B petition, including:

 Check-in with ISSA

-Upon arrival on campus for their Notre Dame appointment, the H-1B Scholar should complete all required Human Resources check-ins, but they will also be required to complete the H-1B Status Check-in with ISSA.
+Upon arrival on campus for their Notre Dame appointment, the H-1B Scholar should complete all required Human Resources check-ins, but they will also be required to complete the NDI Check-in with ISSA.

 ISSA Communications

 ISSA is committed to keeping academic units informed of next steps and the progress of the H-1B petition for each employee.
-Academic unit contacts can expect to receive the following emails throughout the process, generally in this order:
+Please reach out to Erin Clark with any questions.

 Employment Changes